numirias/pytest-json-report/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/pytest-json-report.svg)](https://pypi.python.org/pypi/pytest-json-report)
 [![Python Versions](https://img.shields.io/pypi/pyversions/pytest-json-report.svg)](https://pypi.python.org/pypi/pytest-json-report)

-This pytest plugin saves test reports to JSON files so that the results can be processed by other applications.
+This pytest plugin saves test reports to JSON files, so that the results can be processed by other applications.

+You can have a large report including captured output and exception tracebacks, or just a summary, as you wish.

 ## Installation